Fiction: The Stronghold

 As the profane event unfolded, I stayed in a stupefied silence on the ground, bearing witness to a remarkable hybrid of human-buzzard-lesbian fornication.
 It was all together frightening and foul and morbidly disgusting, yet little did I know that it was only the prelude to something even more bizarre to come.

-By now the sky was turning purple-dark and it was growing even more tricky to see, but I clearly made out as a third buzzard waddle up on its claw feet.
-There was no mistaking it, its face was the face of me, and the only positive attribute I can say about its startling appearance was that it didn’t have saggy tits or a cock-nose like the other two.
+By now the sky was turning purple-dark and it was growing even more tricky to see, but I clearly made out the third buzzard waddle up on its claw feet.
+There was no mistaking it, its face was the face of me, and the only positive attribute I can say about its startling appearance was that it didn’t have saggy tits or a cock-nose like the others.

 “You can come with us now,” she whispered.